This post may contain affiliate links. See our disclosure policy.

-- Tipo “00” flour: This extra fine flour is ideal for making pastas.
+- Tipo “00” flour: This extra fine flour is ideal for making pasta.
 It is the only flour they use in Italy.
 Look for it at an Italian market or online.

 - Grated Grana Padano: You can substitute Parmigiano-Reggiano.
-Don’t make the mistake of using parmesan cheese from the plastic bottle.
-Use the real cheese for best results!
+Don’t make the mistake of using parmesan cheese from a plastic bottle.
+Use real cheese for the best results!

 Tomato Sauce Ingredients

 This homemade sauce is a rich and savory sauce that pairs well with gnocchi.
 It is simple to make with pantry staple ingredients.
 Combined it is the perfect combination!

 - Cento San Marzano DOP tomatoes – The Cento brand of San Marzano DOP tomatoes is the easiest for us to find near us.
 Be sure to look for the official DOP seal (Protected Designation of Origin) when looking at other brands.